 Types of Insurance Fraud

-Cressey’s underlying factor is that you need all three elements (rationalization, pressure and opportunity) to commit fraud.
+To commit fraud, Cressey’s underlying factor is that you need all three elements (rationalization, pressure, and opportunity).
 This theory applies to both opportunistic and organized fraud.

-- Opportunistic fraud, sometimes called soft fraud, occurs when a policyholder exaggerates an otherwise legitimate claim or purposefully gives misinformation when applying for an insurance policy.
+Opportunistic fraud, sometimes called soft fraud, occurs when a person exaggerates an otherwise legitimate claim or purposefully gives misinformation when applying for an insurance policy.
 Common examples include exaggerating injuries in an auto claim or inflating the value of items stolen during a home burglary.
 A research paper by the Association of British Insurers discovered that opportunistic fraud happens most often when a fraudster thinks he/she is doing nothing wrong or believes they will be successful in their scam.

 Organized fraud, or hard fraud, is deliberate and takes planning often elaborate schemes among a group of people – sometimes including employees of an insurance company.
 Intentionally causing car accidents or submitting medical claims for services that were not needed or rendered are examples of everyday organized fraud that often go unnoticed and unpunished.